mc7h/shortcut-pihole-disable-blocking/README.md

 > [!IMPORTANT]
-> This shortcut is for Pi-hole v6+ it will not work on older versions.
+> This shortcut is for Pi-hole v6+; it will not work on older versions.
 Learn about the 5 → 6 upgrade path [here](https://docs.pi-hole.net/docker/upgrading/v5-v6/).

-# Pi-hole: Disable Blocking  Shortcut
+# Pi-hole:  Shortcut to Disable Blocking

 An Apple Shortcut to disable blocking on a Pi-hole instance.